What happens if you die without a will in Victoria

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If someone dies without leaving a will, or if their will leaves some possessions unaccounted for, then they have died intestate.
+If someone dies without a will, or if their will leaves some possessions unaccounted for, then they have died "intestate".

-This guide explains intestacy in Victoria and what happens if someone dies without a will.
+This guide explains intestacy and what happens if you die without a will in Victoria.

-The first people who get taken care of, both by a will and by intestate assets, are creditors.
+The first people who get taken care of, both by a will and by intestate assets, are people who are owed money.
 All debts need to be repaid including the following:

 - Funeral expenses